Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ### User

-As a user what i am able to do?
+What am I able to do as a user?

 - Access the free news displayed on the home page
 - Create a new account
 - Login into your existing account
-- Subscribe with for the Premium news under a montly fee
+- Subscribe for the Premium news for a montly fee
 - Get access to exclusive Premium News

 ### Design

-The project is very clean, user have the main and core functionality availlable on a responsive web application.
-The goal was to keep it as clean as possibile avoiding user on doing mistakes using the app.
+The project is very clean, user has the main and core functionality availlable on a responsive web application.
+The goal was to keep it as clean as possibile for avoiding user  doing mistakes using the app.

 ### Wireframes